Songfacts®: You can leave comments about the song at the bottom of the page.

 Paris Morton is the female equivalent of an Aston Martin, whom Drake originally rapped about on his cut, "Paris Morton Music."
 Drake's verse, where he recalls the time he spent with the black model, was also included on Rick Ross' single "Aston Martin Music

-The song opens with a speech sample of the late jazzman Jimmy Smith.
+The song opens with a 35 second speech sample of the late jazzman Jimmy Smith.
 It was taken by the producer/DJ duo Christian Rich from "Jimmy Smith Rap," a track from his 1982 Off the Top album.
 Jimmy Smith's estate filed a lawsuit in April 2014 claiming Drake never got permission to use the sample, despite liner notes indicating that it had been approved.

 Speaking during a CRWN interview with Hip-Hop journalist Elliott Wilson, Drake revealed that "Pound Cake" was originally recorded when he was working with Beyoncé, and Jay-Z originally penned his two verses for Magna Carta… Holy Grail.
 For the first time in his career, Jay sent Drake the acapellas of his pair of rhymes to use, and then Bio-1da and Noah "40" Shebib got to work on the beat.